AnitaMF/integrated_metagenomics_analysis/README.md

 ![Workflow](workflow.png)

 ### (2)  Download Data/Produce Your Own Data

 ### (3) Taxonomic Classification: What Microorganisms Are Present?

+## Down-stream steps
-    **Integrated Metagenomics Analysis Pipeline**
+## **Integrated Metagenomics Analysis Pipeline**

-### (4) Analysis of Taxonomic Results (Python-based)
+### (4) Analysis of Taxonomic Results

-Once the taxonomic classification is complete, we will perform a comprehensive analysis of the results using Python.
+Once the taxonomic classification is complete, we will perform a comprehensive analysis of the results using Python based tool.
 This analysis includes:

 - **Merge all samples into one matrix**: for all downstream analysis we want to create one table/matrix that contains the taxonomic classification results of all samples in the project.
 The table dimensions are species x # of samples
 ![matrix](matrix.png)